ribru17/ts_query_ls/README.md

     `language_retrieval_pattern`.
 Note that imported files will match the query type of the original (e.g. `; inherits: foo`) inside `bar/highlights.scm` will retrieve `foo/highlights.scm`, and not e.g. `foo/folds.scm`.
+  - Query files will not be searched within hidden directories or `gitignore`d locations.
 - Support for hover, selection range, document symbols, semantic tokens, code actions, and document highlight